| | |

 Taking a morning walk through the garden is both rewarding and relaxing.
 Don’t you just love seeing all the changes that are happening?
 There’s nothing quite like seeing the first bloom of the season on each plant that you grow in your cut flower garden.

-But walking through your garden on a daily basis is so much more than that.
+But walking through your garden daily is so much more than that.

 aphids on the plant's foliage